Spiritual Travel to Peru

 Please note: Kenosis LLC is a philanthropic organization that limits normal profits in order to fundraise for Kenosis Spirit Keepers, its nonprofit extension.
 The tax-deductible donation is passed to you so that you become an integral part of this important work.
 No additional funds have been added to your tuition costs.
 See Other Information below.

-Tuition includes all work with Carla Woody and other named spiritual guides and ceremonies.
-Lodging over 11 nights in double rooms: 6 nights in Cusco and 5 nights in Manu.
-Meals as follows: all breakfasts, 2 lunches and all meals in Manu.
+Tuition includes: All work with Carla Woody and other named spiritual guides and ceremonies.
+Lodging over 11 nights in double rooms: 7 nights in Cusco and 4 nights in Manu.
+Meals as follows: In Cusco, all breakfasts, 4 lunches, 1 dinner, and all meals in Manu.
 All transportation during formal group times, translation services and any entrance fees.

 Tuition does not include airfare to or from Cusco, Peru.
 Neither does it include travel insurance (minimum emergency medical/evacuation required), beverages, snacks, meals not mentioned above, tips, or personal expenses incurred at lodging or elsewhere.